-The Georgia Automated Environmental Monitoring Network was established in 1991 by the College of Agricultural and Environmental Sciences of the University of Georgia.
+The Georgia Automated Environmental Monitoring Network was established in 1991 by UGA's College of Agricultural and Environmental Sciences.
 The objective of the AEMN is to collect reliable weather information for agricultural and environmental applications.
-A system of 78 ststions monitors air temperature, relative humidity, rainfall, solar radiation, wind speed, wind direction, soil temperature at 2, 4, and 8 inch depths, atmospheric pressure, and soil moisture.
+A system of 78 stations monitors air temperature, relative humidity, rainfall, solar radiation, wind speed & direction, soil temperature, atmospheric pressure, and soil moisture.

 Resources for educators and the general public, maintained by the Georgia Department of Education.